Stephanyrsantos/Stephanyrsantos/README.md

 - 👋 Hi there!
 I’m @Stephanyrsantos
-- 💻 Studying programming
+- 💻 I'm QA
-- 🌱 I’m currently learning Javascript
+- 🌱 I’m currently learning more about automation
 - ✨ Learning is continuous and there will always be a next level.

 <br>